aws-powertools/powertools-lambda-python/docs/utilities/streaming.md

 ### Building your own data transformation

 You can build your own custom data transformation by extending the `BaseTransform` class.
-The `transform` method receives an `IO[bytes]` object, and you are responsible for returning an object that is also a `IO[bytes]`.
+The `transform` method receives an `IO[bytes]` object, and you are responsible for returning an `IO[bytes]` object.

 === "Custom JSON transform"